infiniteflight/infiniteflight-docs/flying-guide/on-the-ground/pushback-and-engine-start.md

-Before commencing a pushback, make sure to access the [Systems](/guide/getting-started-guide/pilot-user-interface/systems#systems) menu and select the following:
+When you first spawn at the gate, make sure to access the [Systems](/guide/getting-started-guide/pilot-user-interface/systems#systems) menu and select the following: